Chinese Lantern Festival 2025

 Guessing Lantern Riddles: An Ancient Puzzle Game

-Guessing lantern riddles stems from the Song Dynasty, and are also known as “tiger lanterns”, because guessing the right answer is as difficult as killing a tiger.
+The tradition of lantern riddle guessing, which started in the Song Dynasty, is nicknamed "tiger lanterns" as solving the riddles is as difficult as slaying a tiger.
 Riddles have different forms, such as puzzles which are word tricks, and puzzles requiring a knowledge of history and classical literature.
-It is an attractive activity to keep people’s brains ticking over and to keep the festive mood.
+This activity keeps everyone thinking and adds to the holiday cheer.

 Land Boat Dance